Refugee Welcome Zone

 Refugees are forced to flee from their country and cannot return unless the situation that forced them to leave improves.
 Some are forced to flee without any warning; many have experienced torture and trauma.
 The motivating factor for refugees is safety and protection from persecution and human rights abuse, not economic advantage.

-An asylum seeker is a person who is seeking protection as a refugee and is still waiting to have his/her claim assessed.
-Every refugee has at some point been an asylum seeker.
+A person seeking asylum is seeking protection as a refugee and is still waiting to have their claim assessed.
+Every refugee has at some point sought asylum.

 Myths about refugees and asylum seekers

 The circulation of myths and misinformation is one of the biggest barriers to understanding the issues affecting refugees and asylum seekers.
-Visit Refugee Council of Australia website to read about the myths http://www.refugeecouncil.org.au/fact-sheets/myths-about-refugees/quick-mythbuster/
+Visit Refugee Council of Australia website to read about the myths and facts.